Ekta Kapoor, Anita Hassanandani support Pearl Puri amid rape allegations | Entertainment

 - India

-Producer Ekta Kapoor and actors Anita Hassanandani and Krystle D'Souza on Saturday extended support to Pearl Puri, who has been arrested for allegedly raping a minor.
+Producer Ekta Kapoor and actors Anita Hassanandani and Krystle D'Souza on Saturday extended support to Pearl Puri, who has been arrested for allegedly raping a five-year-old girl in 2019.

-Puri, known for starring in ''Naagin 3'' and ''Bepanah Pyaar'', was arrested by the Mira Bhayandar-Vasai Virar (MBVV) police on Friday after a complaint against him was lodged by the minor victim and her family members.
+Puri, known for starring in ''Naagin 3'' and ''Bepanah Pyaar'', was arrested by the Mira Bhayandar-Vasai Virar (MBVV) police on Friday and produced before a court which sent him in judicial custody for 14 days.

-An FIR against him was registered at Waliv police station in Vasai and the 31-year-old actor has been booked under IPC section 376 (rape) and sections of the Protection of Children from Sexual Offences (POCSO) Act.
+''The alleged sexual assault and molestation with a five-year-old girl had taken place in 2019,'' said Deputy Commissioner Sanjay Patil of MBVV police.

-In a lengthy Instagram post, Kapoor expressed shock over Puri's arrest and said the actor was being falsely framed by the girl's father.
+On the complaint of the girl's father, FIR was registered under IPC section 376 AB (rape of woman below 12 years of age) and Protection of Children from Sexual Offences Act at Waliv police station in Vasai, he added.
+In an Instagram post, Kapoor expressed shock over Puri's arrest and claimed the actor was being falsely framed by the girl's father.

 “Will I support a child molester…or a molester of any kind?
 But what I witnessed from last night to now was the absolute low in human depravity,” she captioned the post, along with a photo of her and Puri.

-The producer, who has worked with the actor in the hit show “Naagin 3”, said the girl's mother told her that Puri was innocent.
+The producer, who has worked with the actor in the hit show “Naagin 3”, asserted that the girl's mother told her that Puri was innocent.

 Puri’s co-stars Hassanandani and D'Souza too stepped forward to show their support.